500threads/corpus-is-important/README.md

 At the end of the blogpost Ben Hawkes gives us a script that downloads the files and tests for new coverage in the program.
 But the problem here is i can't compile the target program myself since i dont have access to source code.
-So if you are working with grey-box binaries WinAFL has great python script to minimize corpus.
+So if you are working with grey-box binaries, WinAFL has great python script to minimize corpus.
 Of course before that we have to download the files to use in corpus minimization so you can use corpus_creator.py.
 Dont forget to download dependencies.